Christian nationalism: United States

 Christian nationalism asserts that the United States is a country founded by and for Christians.
 Christian nationalists in the United States advocate "a fusion of identitarian Christian identity and cultural conservatism with American civic belonging".
 It has been noted to bear overlap with Christian fundamentalism, white supremacy, Christian supremacy, the Seven Mountain Mandate movement, and dominionism.
-Most researchers have described Christian nationalism as "authoritarian" and "boundary-enforcing" but recent research has focused on how libertarian, small-government ideology and neoliberal political economics have become part of the American Christian political identity.
+Most researchers have described Christian nationalism as "authoritarian" and "boundary-enforcing", but recent research has focused on how libertarian, small-government ideology and neoliberal political economics have become part of the American Christian political identity.
+Some Christian nationalists have openly advocated for neo-fascism, like Pastor Dale Partridge, who described Nazism as "a powerful form of Christian nationalism", and Corey Mahler, touted by Gab CEO Andrew Torba as the "World's foremost Christian Nationalist podcaster", who praised Adolf Hitler and said that he was in Paradise.
+Torba's ChristianNationalist.com was promoted by Christian nationalist pastors like Joel Webbon and Brian Sauvé and their ministries.

 Christian nationalism also overlaps with but is distinct from theonomy, with it being more populist in character.
 Theocratic Christians seek to have the Bible inform national laws and have religious leaders in positions of government; while in America, Christian nationalists view the country's founding documents as "divinely inspired" and supernaturally revealed to Christian men to preference Christianity, and are willing to elect impious heads of state if they support right-wing causes.

 Christian nationalism supports the presence of Christian symbols in the public square, and state patronage for the practice and display of religion, such as Christmas as a national holiday, school prayer, singing "God Bless America", the exhibition of nativity scenes during Christmastide, and the Christian cross on Good Friday.
 During the Cold War, church attendance reached a highpoint in the 1950s, which was also when the United States added phrases like 'Under God' in the Pledge of Allegiance and on currency, described at the time as a "civil religion" that was motivated in part to show distance from communism.
 Christian nationalism also influenced the constitution of the Confederacy, which mentioned God overtly in contrast with the US Constitution.